mikymod/blog/content/post/gm_rooms_transition_system.md

 Cons

-* Room editor is laggy as fuck: level design becomes a frustrating experience (slow edit/creation of new levels)
+* Room editor is laggy as fuck: designing levels becomes a frustrating experience
 * Change room order is a boring and bugprone process
+* Code is a mess
 * No need another abstraction over room (region)

 ### One level per room